ulif/diceware/README.rst

    code`_ problem.
  - `LogosOfJ <https://github.com/LogosOfJ>`_ discovered and fixed
    serious `realdice` source of randomness problem.
+ - `Bhavin Gandhi <https://github.com/bhavin192>`_ fixed the confusing error message when an invalid input filename is given.

 Many thanks to all of them!